flekschas/regl-scatterplot/paper.md

 and allows customizing the point shape.
 However, it does not support data-driven visual encodings or interactive point selections.
 Finally, `deepscatter` [@deepscatter] is another scalable scatter plot library that offers data-driven visual encodings.
-It's reliance on tile-based data enables even greater scalability compared to `regl-scatterplot` at the expense of having to preprocess data.
+Its reliance on tile-based data enables even greater scalability compared to `regl-scatterplot` but at the expense of having to preprocess data.
 Also, as of today, the library is lacking support for lasso selections or the ability to synchronize multiple scatter plot instances.